 - Infection: Infections like listeria or certain types of sexually transmitted infections in the fetus, placenta, or mother are responsible for more than 1 in every 10 stillbirths, according to the March of Dimes and the NICHD.

 Stillbirth happens in about 1 percent of all pregnancies, according the the March of Dimes.
-This means that approximately or 24,000 babies—or 1 in 100 pregnancies—in the United States each year are stillborn.
+This means that approximately 24,000 babies—or 1 in 100 pregnancies—in the United States each year are stillborn.

-Signs of stillbirth
+Signs of Stillbirth

 Unfortunately, one of the scariest things about stillbirths is that a pregnancy can appear to be normal.
 Although a woman doesn’t often experience any signs of stillbirth and generally can’t prevent a stillbirth, pain, cramping, or bleeding can (but doesn’t always) indicate a problem.

 Decreased or lack of fetal movement, however, is the biggest indicator of a stillborn baby.

 Try Kick Counts

 Decreased or lack of fetal movement should be taken seriously, as it can signal stillbirth.

 You can monitor fetal movement at home by doing kick counts, or monitoring baby’s movements.
 You can get more information about how to do kick counts here, but it’s generally very simple–you count the number of times your baby moves (rolls, punches, or kicks).